Visit our online Jewelry Shop

 Suzanne Bjontegard

-Bjontegard Trading Company, also known as Suzi B. is known for being a top presenter in QVC in England.
+Bjontegard Trading Company, also known as Suzi B. is known for being a top presenter on QVC in England.
 She is also known for her wonderfully creative costume jewelry made with high quality rhinestones.
 Beginning in the mid 1990s Suzanne began to design costume jewelry that really appealed to sophisticated European tastes.
 She quickly became one of the most sought after designers in the industry.
 Launched a chain of boutiques in San Diego California called the PowdeRoom that carries her creations and those of other trendy designers.
 Some of her fabulous costume jewelry was recently featured in the new book by Ann Pitman Inside the Jewelry Box Vol. 2.
 Back to top

 Butler and Wilson